danielmatthew/media-diet/media-diet.md

 - National Geographic

 ## Film
+- Star Wars
+- Steve Jobs
+- Spectre
+- For Your Eyes Only
 - Event Horizon
 - The Spy Who Loved Me
 - The Silence of the Lambs